Vision-Based Mobile App GUI Testing: A Survey: Challenges Opportunities of Vision-based GUI Testing

-In the face of these challenges, we see opportunities, which motivate us to actively explore more innovative and intelligent ways to more effectively integrate our expertise into GUI testing.
-For example, for multi-domain conflict and coordination problems, we can consider adopting knowledge graph techniques to establish relationships by integrating knowledge from multiple domains, thus facilitating information flow across domains.
+Facing these challenges, we see opportunities, which motivate us to actively explore more innovative and intelligent ways to effectively integrate human expertise into GUI testing.
+For multi-domain conflict and coordination problems, we can consider adopting knowledge graphs to establish relationships by integrating knowledge from multiple domains, thus facilitating information flow across domains.
 In addition, creating a collaborative work platform is another way to solve these problems.
 This platform can make experts in different fields participate in knowledge integration and coordination together, and realize more organic cooperation.
 As for the problem of multi-level consistency and traceability, introducing a version control system is a feasible method, that helps to record and manage the evolution process of professional knowledge by tracking the changes in knowledge bases and models, ensuring the stability and reliability of the system.
 It is expected that the introduction of a series of innovative methods will overcome the problems faced by the current integration of expert domain knowledge, promote GUI testing in a more intelligent and efficient direction, and bring new development opportunities to the field of software quality assurance.

+This part is trying to address the integration of expert domain knowledge into GUI testing, which is particularly important for improving the effectiveness of \gen, \frm, \rpt, and \ua.
+Current methods face challenges in knowledge acquisition, representation, and application, such as incomplete knowledge coverage, handling inconsistencies, and difficulties in updating and maintaining knowledge.
+We recommend employing knowledge graph technology and collaborative work platforms to facilitate the integration and coordination of multi-domain knowledge.
+These innovative methods can optimize the testing process, reduce cognitive burdens on testers, and enhance the automation and intelligence of testing.